Three screenshots of the emulator window showing a black bar, in various stages of development.

 GUI stands for Graphical User Interface, and I’ll use the term as opposed to CLI (Command Line Interface) which is what we’ve been doing all along so far.
 Now, when reading about GUIs, depending on your age, you might think about windows with menus and keyboard shortcuts, or apps with buttons or even console-based interfaces with the same block characters we used in our very code!

-The one thing all those GUIs have in common is that they allow some measure of interaction with the end user, through peripherals like the keyboard or mouse, while displaying everything within a dedicated window.
+The one thing all those GUIs have in common is that they allow some measure of interaction with the end user, through peripherals like a keyboard, a mouse or a touchscreen, while displaying everything within a dedicated window.
 And this is pretty much what we want: some tool that will let us work with an arbitrary rectangular area on screen and draw individual dots on it, in the color we desire, while accepting inputs from the user.

 Now, I’m no game developer, but I’ve run enough games to be aware of a few of those tools, even just by name.
 You know, stuff like OpenGL, Direct3D… the kind of engines you’d see used by real-world games.
-Since my primary target is Linux, I initially had a look at OpenGL, but it was way too complicated to a newbie like me2Though while researching OpenGL, I’ve stumbled upon absolutely fascinating articles, some of which I could barely understand but nonetheless loved and still learned a few things from..
+Since my primary target is Linux, I initially had a look at OpenGL, but it was way too complicated for me3.

 What I did remember was how many of the Linux games I played back in the day ran using SDL, and they ran pretty well on the unimpressive laptop I had back then.
 With that bias in mind, I started looking into SDL, found out there were bindings for Go and that they were a lot more user-friendly than the raw OpenGL API.
 Moreover, the documentation seemed to hint that SDL would allow me to do exactly what the PPU needed.